 In contrast, the results of the model for plant-based proteins (Table 2) differ from the previous ones mainly in the fact that the quadratic term of GDP turns out not to be statistically different from zero, meaning that the AFKC hypothesis is not confirmed in this case and that plant-based protein consumption increases linearly with income.
 Among the other estimated coefficients, the openness to international trade positively influences plant-based protein consumption, possibly due to the exposure to consumption models or via their increased availability.
 Every additional percentage point in the ratio of imports plus exports over GDP implies a 0.03 g/day increase in the average plant-based protein consumption.
-The per capita harvested area negatively impacts plant-based protein consumption of 15.5 g/day.
+The per capita harvested area negatively impacts plant-based protein consumption, as one per capita hectare more induces a decrease of consumption of 15.5 g/day.